nephio-project/porch/docs/content/en/docs/2_concepts/upstream-downstream.md

 - **Upstream package**: The source or template package that provides the base content
 - **Downstream package**: A derived package created by cloning or copying from an upstream package

-This relationship enables:
-- Package reuse across teams and environments
-- Centralized maintenance of template packages
-- Tracking of package lineage and updates
-- Automated propagation of upstream changes to downstream packages
+This relationship enables package reuse across teams and environments, centralized maintenance of template packages, tracking of package lineage and updates, and automated propagation of upstream changes to downstream packages.

 ## How the Relationship Works